Cotalker/documentation/docs/documentation/automation/bots/pbgooglecalendar.md

 This stage-bot integrates Cotalker with Google Calenders.
 Create meetings or events and send invitations via email.

-Before beginning, you will need to have your a Google email account associated with your company.
-Please contact support for configuration.
+Before beginning, you will need to have a Google email account associated with the company's Google Workspace.

 :::note keep in mind
+- The **Organizer ID** must contain a valid domain email, i.e., a Google email account that belongs to the organization's Google Workspace.
+Events will be scheduled in the organization's Google Workspace Calendar.
 - Date & Time must be in Javascript Format: YYYY-MM-DDTHH:mm:ss.sssZ
-- The **Organizer ID** must contain a valid domain email, i.e., a Google email account that has been configured to be associated with the company.
-Please contact support for configuration.
 - The **Invitees IDs** field only supports email addresses.
 Press the <span className="badge badge--primary">+ Add Item</span> button for each email recipient.
+- **Timezone** must be set using the Timezone Database Name, e.g., America/Santiago, America/Sao_Paulo, Asia/Dubai, Asia/Shanghai, etc.
 :::

-What is a valid domain email and how do I get one?
-What is length in **End Date** field?
-Why is **Length field** required if **End Date** doesn't even work without time.
-What is **Time Zone** field format?
-What happens if not used?
-Does it go to GMT?
-What if timezone added to time format in Start and End date?
 **Domain wide integration**
 key: PBGoogleCalendar
 ## Inputs